 Sony Xperia T3

-This behaviour was not observed on selecting a few Indian languages.
+This behavior was not observed in selecting a few Indian languages.
 The alphabet characters were not displayed on the keys of keypad for languages like Marathi and Gujarati.
 While typing in these two languages, we didn’t see any alphabet character(s) in the edit text field as well.

-Unable to use the app with the few of the supported Indian languages.
+Unable to use the app with a few of the supported Indian languages.
 The claim was, the app supports Indian languages which the user can download via addons.

-- Considering the default IME of the device we felt this behaviour was due to not mapping the font from this app to the keypad keys.
+- Considering the default IME of the device we felt this behavior was due to not mapping the font from this app to the keypad keys.
 But we were not sure about it.

 - Or it can be because of the device?

 We viewed the app manifest file to gather certain details of the app.
-After going through the file, we suspected that the behaviour might be device specific.
-So, we captured the information from the device and there we found the list of languages supported by device.
+After going through the file, we suspected that the behavior might be device-specific.
+So, we captured the information from the device and there we found the list of languages supported by the device.

 We then mapped the languages supported by the app and the languages supported by the device.
 We observed that Oriya and Gujarati names are not available in the device information while it is available under the app’s information.